 Maybe you’ve created a virtual tour of a new hotel wing, or you’ve made a video of your top chef making a delicious herb-crusted halibut.
 Adding these videos into your email campaigns ups their value and engages your customers.

 4. Performs well on social media

 Video works everywhere, from your website to your email campaigns.
 But it works especially well on social media.
-There are 2.62 billion active social media users in 2018, a sizeable potential audience by any stretch.
+There are over 3.78 billion active social media users in 2021, a sizeable potential audience by any stretch.
 And 64% of consumers state that a video on social media helped convince them when making a purchase.

 Social media takes your video content further, connecting with your audience where they’re active most.
 Consumers frequently use video as means of researching a product or service before buying.